-Our faculty is warm and nurturing and enjoy helping their students to reach their full potential.
+Our faculty is warm and nurturing and enjoys helping our students to reach their full potential.

 Our dual language curriculum is challenging as students are studying the Hebrew language every day.
 Students also participate in the Suzuki Violin Program beginning in kindergarten.
 Teachers also provide students with challenging work within the classroom and provide individualized work when necessary.

-Yes, we have a Strelitz Parents’ Association and HAT Parents’ Association.
+Yes, we have a Strelitz Parents’ Association and Hebrew Academy Parents’ Association.
 They are both active and plan a variety of family events, assist with school projects, parent education and so much more.

 The Simon Family JCC runs a before and afterschool Kids Connection program in which many of our students participate.
-HAT parents register for Kids Connection through the JCC, and a JCC staff member will pick up the Kids Connection students from our lobby, and take them to Kids Connection which is also on campus.
+Hebrew Academy parents register for Kids Connection through the JCC.
+A JCC staff member picks up the Kids Connection students from our lobby, and takes them to Kids Connection, which is also on campus.
 Kids Connection is open from 6am – 6pm.
 For more information, please go to: http://www.simonfamilyjcc.org/families/childcare-options/kids-connection-before-after-school-enrichment/

 We do not have a bus service, but are happy to help you find other families near you who may be able to carpool.